 Part 2 of The 2019 Unsung Hero Awards: The Awards Begin!27th March 2019

-In Part 1 we saw guests arriving at The Hilton Hotel, Deansgate, Manchester to a Champagne drinks reception where close up magician Ian Lavin and our compere, Don Tomlinson welcomed everyone to the 5th National Annual Unsung Hero Awards for NHS Non-Medical staff and volunteers….
+In Part 1 we saw guests arriving at The Hilton Hotel, Deansgate, Manchester to a Champagne Drinks Reception where close up Magician Ian Lavin and our Compere Don Tomlinson welcomed everyone to the 5th National Annual Unsung Hero Awards for NHS Non-Medical/Non-Clinical Staff and Volunteers….

-The first half of the evening focused on the following categories: Admin & Clerical, Ancillary, IT and Corporate Functions.
-As per last year the winners of each were divided into Everyday Hero, Leader of The Year and Team of The Year.
-Our winners came from diverse backgrounds, from a winner with six months of experience in the NHS, to a winner of 44 years worth of experience.
+The first half of the Awards focused on the following categories: Admin & Clerical, Estates & Ancillary, IT & Digital and Corporate Functions.
+As per last year, the winners of each were divided into: Everyday Hero, Leader of The Year and Team of The Year.
+Again, as we have come to expect our winners came from diverse backgrounds, from a winner with only six months of experience in the NHS, to a winner of 44 years worth of experience.

 Winners from different geographical locations, ages and areas of speciality graced the stage and all were presented with a large glass trophy with their details printed in the classic UHA pink and purple.

 More information on all the worthy category winners can be found here.

 Once we had awarded our first set of winners it was time for dessert, teas and coffees.
 This was also the time when our audience was again treated to “magical” close up card tricks from resident magician, Ian Lavin, and up-beat music from our AV and Disco team “Neckem Entertainment”.